Seweryn97/HANDIPRO-SpringBoot/README.md

 * Mockito

 ## Setup
-The best way to setup this app is to use docker.
+The best way to setup the app is to use docker.

-* Download docker from official docker website and install
+* Download docker from the official docker website and install it
-* Open Power Shell and move to project's directory
+* Open Power Shell and proceed to the project's directory
-* Create new docker image with command: docker bulid -f Dockerfile -t [your_image_name]:v1 .
+* Create a new docker image with the following command: docker bulid -f Dockerfile -t [your_image_name]:v1 .
-* Run app with command: docker run -p 8000:8080 [three_leading_numbers_from_img_id]
+* Run the app using the command: docker run -p 8000:8080 [frist three numbers_from the_img_id code]

 ## Screenshots